 NGC 6231 is a bright open cluster of approx. 120 stars spread over 15 arc minutes of sky in Scorpius.
-With a combined magnitude of +2.6 the group is visible to the naked eye and a stunning object through binoculars and telescopes.
+With a combined magnitude of +2.6, this group of stars is visible to the naked eye and a stunning sight through binoculars and telescopes.
 At its heart are numerous hot luminous fifth and sixth magnitude blue-white type B supergiants.
-They appear similar to a smaller version of M45, the famous Pleiades cluster in Taurus.
+It appears similar to a smaller version of M45, the famous Pleiades cluster in Taurus.

-NGC 6231 is located half a degree north of bright star Zeta Scorpii whose Bayer designation is shared by zeta1 Scorpii (ζ1 Sco - mag. +4.7) and zeta2 Scorpii (ζ2 Sco - mag. +3.6).
-The two stars are separated by 7 arc minutes but this is no physical double star, just a line of sight effect.
-Zeta2 is much closer at 155 light-years while zeta1 - an outlying member of NGC 6231 - lies 5,700 light-years distant.
+NGC 6231 is located half a degree north of bright star Zeta Scorpii, whose Bayer designation is shared by zeta1 Scorpii (ζ1 Sco - mag. +4.7) and zeta2 Scorpii (ζ2 Sco - mag. +3.6).
+These two stars are separated by 7 arc minutes.
+However, this is a line of sight effect as Zeta2 is much closer at 155 light-years while Zeta1 lies 5,700 light-years distant.
+Zeta1 is an outlying member of the cluster.
 NGC 6231 is also known as the Northern Jewel Box.

 NGC 6231 Data Table

 |Apparent Size (arc mins)||15 x 15|

 |Other Name||Collinder 315|